Arvidsson, Saros lead Predators to 3-1 win over Islanders

 Bailey got the Islanders on the board with 2:40 left in the middle period as he deflected a shot by Nick Leddy from the left side down and past Saros.
 It was Bailey's 13th goal of the season and first in 16 games.

-The Predators appeared to take the lead about 8 1/2 minutes into the game when Ellis fired a shot from the right point that seemed to deflect off an Islanders defender and past Greiss.
+The Predators appeared to take the lead about 8 1/2 minutes into the game when Ellis beat Greiss with a shot that seemed to deflect off an Islanders defender.
 However, New York interim coach Doug Weight challenged for offside and the goal was waved off after a video review showed Fiala was indeed guilty of the infraction.

 Fiala made up for it when he put Nashville ahead at 10:17 by firing a shot from the high slot past Greiss' blocker side for his ninth.

 NOTES: Predators C Mike Fisher missed his third straight game due to a lower-body injury. ...
 D Roman Josi played in his 400th career game, all with Nashville. ...
 Johansen's goal was his 58th point, keeping him two ahead of Arvidsson for the team lead. ...
-The Predators improved to 23-3-7 when scoring first and 27-1-5 when leading after two periods.
 The teams conclude their two-game season series April 4 at Nashville. ...
 The Islanders agreed to terms with F John Stevens on a two-year, entry-level contract.
 The 22-year-old had five goals and 23 assists this past season as a senior at Northeastern and totaled 26 goals and 80 assists in four seasons with the Huskies. ...
-Islanders D Johnny Boychuk missed his 12th straight game with a lower-body injury.
-F Ryan Strome missed his third straight with an upper-body injury sustained last week in win at New York Rangers. ...
 The Islanders play five of their last seven games on the road, where they are 15-16-5.

 UP NEXT